Build Daily

 Usually either separate accounting software or a light integration.

-Bring one messy week to the demo.
+Bring one messy week to the walkthrough.

 Do not compare logos.
 Bring the work that annoyed your PM, coordinator, estimator, dispatcher, and payroll reviewer last week.